dipta007/Q2E/README.md

 ## Installation
 > [!CAUTION]
 > Installation was tested on CUDA 12.4 and A100.
-If you see errors, please open a new issue.
+If you see errors, please use the [Docker](#using-docker) instructions.

 To run the code in this project, first, create a Python virtual environment using uv.
 To install `uv`, follow the [UV Installation Guide](https://docs.astral.sh/uv/getting-started/installation/).